 Utilizing one of the most effective types of learning to nurture bilingual students, Georgia’s Dual Language Immersion programs provide students a learning environment where at least half of their school day is taught in a target language and the other half-day in English.
 Supported by the Georgia Department of Education, some schools may choose to even increase the percentage of the day spent in the target language based on the particular program’s goals.
 The benefits of DLI includes the ability for students to develop second language skills (listening, speaking, reading, and writing) and intercultural competency.
 For more information, interested teachers and administrators may contact Patrick Wallace at email@example.com.
 CULTR works closely with the Georgia Department of Education and these schools through various workshops and conferences to develop relevant and multi-faceted resources for foreign language education.

 The Georgia Department of Education (GaDOE) oversees public education throughout the state of Georgia, ensuring that laws and regulations pertaining to education are followed and that state and federal money appropriated for education is properly allocated to local school systems.
 With a mission to offer a holistic education for each and every child in the state, the Department is managed by the State Superintendent of Schools, a publicly elected position currently held by Richard Woods.
 The following offices and divisions comprise the Georgia Department of Education: Finance and Business Operations, Assessment and Accountability, School Improvement, Technology Services, Curriculum and Instruction, and External Affairs and Policy.
 Located in downtown Atlanta near Georgia State University, the Georgia Department of Education and CULTR collaborate on a variety of initiatives to ensure Georgia’s graduating students are ready to learn, ready to live, and ready to lead.
-Michaela Claus-Nix, Program Specialist for World Languages and Workforce Initiatives, serves on CULTR’s Advisory Board.
+Patrick Wallace, Program Specialist for Curriculum & Instruction/World Languages and Global Workforce Initiatives, serves on CULTR’s Local and Regional Advisory Board.